smartprocure/mongo2crate/README.md

 // Create SQL table from JSON schema const schema = await sync.getCollectionSchema(db) if (schema) {
-  await sync.createTableFromSchema(schema)
+  // The table name is derieved from the collection name and uses
+  // the doc schema by default.
+These can be overriden in the options. await sync.createTableFromSchema(schema)
 }
 // Process change stream events